 This course covers the use of assessment instruments in counseling practice.
 Topics include descriptive statistics, reliability and validity, social and ethical considerations in testing, the appropriate selection and usage of standardized tests, and the communication of their results.
 At the conclusion of the course, students will be able to administer, evaluate and interpret assessment instruments commonly used in the counseling profession.

 EDPS 521 Statistics and Quantitative Analysis 3 Credits

 This introductory statistics course will cover basic descriptive and inferential statistics for use in counseling, school psychology, and education.
 Students will learn how to interpret and evaluate statistics in empirical articles and to understand some of the considerations in selecting and using different statistical techniques.
 In addition, they will learn to analyze data and interpret output using statistical software.

-EDSO 501 Foundations of School Counseling: Referral Sources for Clients and Students With Special Needs 3 Credits
+EDSO 501 Foundations of Counseling in Edu Settings: Referral Sources for Studetns /Students with Special Need 3 Credits

 EDSO 510 Sociological and Cultural Foundations of Education 3 Credits